 Harbison Memorial Retirement Village (Harbison or the Company) is a not-for-profit Company limited by guarantee and domiciled in Australia.
 The address of the Company's registered office is 2 Charlotte Street, Burradoo NSW 2576.
-The Company is primarily involved in the provision of disability and aged care services through the operation of residential aged care facilities at Burradoo and Moss Vale, including secure dementia units at both locations, independent living units at Burradoo, Commonwealth Home Support Programme services, Home Care Packages, and Short-term Restorative Care services in the Southern Highlands.
+The Company is primarily involved in the provision of disability and aged care services through the operation of residential aged care facilities at Burradoo and Moss Vale, including secure dementia units at both locations, independent living units at Burradoo, and Short-term Restorative Care services in the Southern Highlands.